Handbook for Research

 3. Hazardous Materials

-The rules and precautions that must be observed in the conduct of research involving biohazardous agents are outlined in manuals issued by the Mount Sinai Medical Center's Chemical Safety, Radiation Safety, and Infectious Control offices.
+The rules and precautions that must be observed in the conduct of research involving biohazardous agents are outlined in manuals issued by the Mount Sinai Health System's Chemical Safety, Radiation Safety, and Infectious Control offices.
 These offices are responsible for developing and monitoring of institutional safety programs.
 In the day-to-day conduct of research, the principal investigator or laboratory supervisor is responsible for implementing the rules and practices necessary to protect the health of personnel and to avoid contamination of the environment with radioactivity, carcinogens, and other hazardous substances, including infectious agents or potentially harmful recombinant DNA molecules.
 A particularly important principle is that students, assistants, or inexperienced postdoctoral investigators should not be given tasks involving the use of potentially hazardous agents without explicit instruction about necessary precautions.
 Even after indoctrination in the proper use of such agents, the work of trainees should be carefully supervised.